Kazualov/tower_defence/README.md

 3. Click **Download**
 4. Unarchive the downloaded file

-Or if you have other OS, sorry, just use git pull, stack run in main branch
+Or if you have other OS, sorry, just use `git pull`, `stack run` in main branch

 ---